mahigupta003/WaterQualityPrediction_AICTE/README.md

 Access to clean water is critical global concern.
 Accurate prediction of various water quality metrics can help in early detection of pollution and ensure timely intervention.
 In this project we:
 - Collected and preprocessed real water quality datesets.
-- Used supervised machine learning for mukti target regressionb.
+- Used supervised machine learning for multi target regression.
 - Built a pipeline using 'MultiOutputRegressor' with 'RandomForestRegressor'.
 - Evaluate the model using appropriate regression metrics.